turingschool/gear-up/microaggressions_update.md

 ## Intro (8 min)

-We are going to spend today discussing microagressions and specifically discussing how we can build our skill at being able to interrupt microaggressions.
+We are going to spend today discussing microaggressions and specifically discussing how we can build our skill at being able to interrupt microaggressions.
 We began discussing this in Mod 1 when we watched Code: Debugging the Gender Gap.
 In that movie, we heard the phrase from Megan Smith, "Death by 1,000 cuts."
-At Turing, we see microagressions happen daily.
+At Turing, we see microaggressions happen daily.
 Today we will look at a set of scenarios that have happened on our campus with our well intentioned students and staff that care about inclusion.
-We all commit microagressions, yet we have never been taught the skills of how to discuss or interrupt them.
+We all commit microaggressions, yet we have never been taught the skills of how to discuss or interrupt them.